skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

   decimal (``10``, the default).
 :Case: Write the disassembly in lower case (``1``) or upper case (``2``, the default).
+:CommentWidthMin: Minimum width of the instruction comment field in the skool file (default: ``10``).
 :DefbMod: Group DEFB blocks by addresses that are divisible by this number (default: ``1``).
 :DefbSize: Maximum number of bytes per DEFB statement (default: ``8``).